Tahoe Women's Care

-Vaginal rejuvenation is the process of restoring the tone and lubrication the vagina loses after childbirth and during the aging process.
+Vaginal rejuvenation, also known as vaginal laser therapy, is the process of restoring the tone and lubrication the vagina loses after childbirth and during the aging process.
 It’s a treatment that targets vaginal atrophy, which is characterized by:

 Decreases in estrogen cause up to 50% of postmenopausal women to experience vaginal atrophy.
 Vaginal atrophy is also common in women who have undergone breast cancer treatment since it lowers estrogen levels.

 Non-hormonal at-home treatments include over-the-counter vaginal moisturizers and lubricants.
 These prevent pain caused by low lubrication during sex.
 Low-dose vaginal estrogens in cream, ring, or tablet form have relieved symptoms for many postmenopausal women.

 Non-surgical treatments for vaginal atrophy are gaining popularity, offering women many more options.
 Non-invasive laser and radiofrequency vaginoplasty are gaining traction in women’s health care.